General Electric F404

 The General Electric F404 and F412 are a family of afterburning turbofan engines in the 10500–19000 lbf class (static thrust).
-The series is produced by GE Aviation.
+The series is produced by GE Aerospace.
 Partners include Volvo Aero, which builds the RM12 variant.
 The F404 was developed into the larger F414 turbofan, as well as the experimental GE36 civil propfan.

 Design and development

 F404

 GE developed the F404 for the F/A-18 Hornet, shortly after losing the competition for the F-15 Eagle's engine to Pratt & Whitney, and losing the Lightweight Fighter (LWF) competition to the Pratt & Whitney F100 powered YF-16.
-For the F/A-18, GE based the F404 on the YJ101 engine they had developed for the Northrop YF-17, enlarging the bypass ratio from .20 to .34 to enable higher fuel economy.
+For the F/A-18, GE based the F404 on the YJ101 engine they had developed for the Northrop YF-17, enlarging the bypass ratio from 0.20 to 0.34 to enable higher fuel efficiency.
+The engine consists of a three-staged fan, seven axial stage compressor arrangement, single stage low and high pressure turbines, an augmentor, and produces maximum thrust of 16,000 lbf (71.2 kN) in the original F404-GE-400 model.
 The engine was designed with a higher priority on reliability than performance.
 Cost was the main goal in the design of the engine.

-GE also analyzed "throttle profiles" and found that pilots were changing throttle settings far more often than engineers previously expected; putting undue stress on the engines.
+GE also analyzed "throttle profiles" and found that pilots were changing throttle settings far more often than engineers previously expected, putting undue stress on the engines.
 GE also sought with the F404 a design that would avoid compressor stalls and other engine failures, and would respond quickly to control inputs; a common complaint of pilots converting from propeller planes to jets was that early turbojets were not responsive to changes in thrust input.
 GE executives Frederick A. Larson and Paul Setts also set the goal that the new engine would be smaller than the F-4's GE J79, but provide at least as much thrust, and cost half as much as the P&W F100 engine for the F-16.

 Due to a fan designed to smooth airflow before it enters the compressor, the F404 has high resistance to compressor stalls, even at high angles of attack.
 It requires less than two shop visits per 1,000 flight hours and averages 6,500 hours between in-flight events.
 It also demonstrates high responsiveness to control inputs, spooling from idle to full afterburner in 4 seconds.
 The engine contains an in-flight engine condition monitoring system (IECMS) that monitors for critical malfunctions and keeps track of parts lifetimes.